The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 Overall management of the commissions would pass to local leadership after the first rolling 9-year period with:

-Second-tier executive leadership would pass after 10 years with:
+Second-tier executive leadership (e.g. government wide chief finance and operations officers) would pass after 10 years with:

 Finally, the role of the Chief Executive Officer would transition when the above thresholds of corruption cases is extended for 12 years.

-Either the GIB or the Major Felonies and Foreign Prosecutors would be able to bring charges against non-local commission management for their intentional failure in corruption management (for the purposes of delaying handovers).
+Either the GIB or the Major Felonies and Foreign Prosecutors would be able to bring charges against non-local commission management for their intentional failure in corruption management (false charges might be brought by foreign managers in order to delay handovers and retain control).

 In each case of transition to local management, the local managers and leadership would be chosen by the prior management.
 This would provide continuity and a high likelihood of quality management.